 What do proofreaders and copy-editors do?

 The copy-editor works in detail on a book, before it has been designed and prepared for printing.
 Copy-editing involves improving the book and making it the best it can be, as well as finding all the little mistakes.
 Copy-editing is a broader job than proofreading, and copy-editors are usually paid slightly more.

 The proofreader is the detail spotter who weeds out the last-minute errors (typos, spellings, punctuation) before the book goes into print but does not make substantial changes.

 Many people work both as copy-editors and as proofreaders, however.
 Often, non-publishing clients (such as charities, businesses and other organisations) want a mixture of proofreading and copy-editing.
 Proofreading and copy-editing are both usually done by freelancers who work from home.

 Our choice of correspondence courses or face-to-face seminars will train you to a professional standard in all editorial skills

-Chapterhouse correspondence courses – save up to £140 with April discounts.
+Chapterhouse correspondence courses – book now and save up to £135.
+(Offers end June 4th.)